 Every new job has a learning curve – and every existing job evolves over time.
 Consistent learning and training helps employees build and sharpen their skills, and ensures that your team is growing with their roles, rather than remaining stagnant.

-Handing a new employee a pamphlet or a pile of notes may be easy, but it's not going to help your team members learn how to do their jobs well.
+Passing around a lengthy PDF or slideshow presentation may seem like the easiest method of training, but it's not going to help your team members learn how to do their jobs well.
 Business News Daily asked business leaders to outline a few training methods that help employees stay engaged and motivated throughout the process.

-It's one thing to be told how to do something, but doing a task on the spot can sometimes be the most effective way of learning.
+It's one thing to have someone explain to do something, but doing a task on the spot can sometimes be the most effective way of learning.
 Melissa Cohen, managing partner at Metis Communications, said her company incorporates hands-on shadowing into the new employee training process.

 "The shadowing process allows trainees to retain information better by applying learned skills in real time and translating them to their daily tasks," Cohen said.
 "It also helps new team members experiment with responsibilities in a controlled environment without risk, all while building their confidence."
-[See Related Story: Starting Strong: How to Successfully Onboard a New Hire]
+[New hire?
+Start them off strong with these onboarding tips.]

-Kathy Thiessen, VP of franchise operations at 101 Mobility, a franchised provider of mobility and accessibility equipment, said that structured, biweekly meetings between an employee and his or her supervisor have been a very effective training method for her team.
+Kathy Thiessen, vice president of operations at 101 Mobility, said that structured, biweekly meetings between an employee and their supervisor have been a very effective training method for her team.